adventofgenai/resources/README.md

 # 🚀 Resources: Your Gateway to GenAI Mastery! 🌟

 Hello, AI Adventurers!
-Ready to navigate the exciting world of Generative AI with Intel's advanced tech?
+Ready to navigate the exciting world of Generative AI with us?
 Here's everything you need to ace the hackathon:

+1. **GenAI GitHub Repository**
+   - 🧭 Explore [rahulunair/genAI](https://github.com/rahulunair/genAI) for key insights on GenAI applications - Stable diffusion, LLM inference, finetuning and code generation with Intel GPUs.
+If you find the notebooks useful, consider leaving a star or spark a discussion with an issue!

-1. **Intel Developer Cloud: Your AI Powerhouse**
+2. **Intel Developer Cloud**

-   - 🌐 Step into the [Intel Developer Cloud](https://cloud.intel.com) (IDC), register for free, and access a realm where Intel Xeons CPUs and GPUs amplify your code's potential.
+   - 🌐 Step into the [Intel Developer Cloud](https://cloud.intel.com) (IDC), register for free, and access Intel Xeons CPUs and GPUs.
 Discover a set of curated notebooks for Stable Diffusion, LLM inference and Finetuning on Intel under the 'Gen AI Essentials' section.

 <div align=center>
 <img width="600" alt="Screenshot 2023-12-02 at 12 40 16 PM" src="https://github.com/adventofgenai/resources/assets/786476/50f0cf09-1d2c-489c-a3d3-0fdb23214062"/>